Engee documentation

-This example examines the detection of a deterministic signal against complex Gaussian noise.
-This situation is often encountered in radar, sonar and communication systems.
+This example examines the detection of a deterministic signal against a background of complex Gaussian noise.
+This situation is often found in radar, sonar, and communications systems.

 There are many different types of detectors for use in various applications.
-Among the most popular ones are Bayesian detector, maximum likelihood detector and Neyman-Pearson criterion (KNP) detection.
-In radar and sonar systems, KNP is the most popular choice because it can provide a given level of false alarm probability (FAP).
+Among the most popular are the Bayesian detector, the maximum likelihood detector, and the Neiman-Pearson criterion (NCP) detection.
+In radar and sonar systems, KNP is the most popular choice because it can provide a given level of false alarm probability.

-In this example, we restrict ourselves to a scenario in which the signal is deterministic and the noise is white and Gaussian.
+In this example, we will limit ourselves to a scenario in which the signal is deterministic and the noise is white and Gaussian.

 The example covers the following sections: coherent detection, incoherent detection, matched filtering, and receiver detection curves (ROC).